 This course is the second in a two-level reading program focusing on improving reading comprehension, increasing reading speed, expanding vocabulary, and enhancing study skills for non-native speakers of English.
 This course provides students with the necessary foundation in reading skills for liberal arts and occupational/technical study.
-May be repeated for credit, up to 8 credits.
 Additional time in the reading lab is required.
 (4 lec hrs.)